stijn-dejongh/lovecraft_public_domain/raw_converts/td.md

    "Dan--for God's sake!
 The pit of the shoggoths!
 Down the six thousand steps . . . the abomination of abominations . . .
 I never would let her take me, and then I found myself there. . . .
-I&auml;!
+Iä!
 Shub-Niggurath! . . .
 The shape rose up from the altar, and there were 500 that howled. . . .
-The Hooded Thing bleated &lsquo;Kamog!
+The Hooded Thing bleated "Kamog!
 Kamog!'--that was old Ephraim's secret name in the coven. . . .
 I was there, where she promised she wouldn't take me. . . .
 A minute before I was locked in the library, and then I was there where she had gone with my body--in the place of utter blasphemy, the unholy pit where the black